KNLB: Signal

-KNLB has been granted a U.S. Federal Communications Commission construction permit to move to a new transmitter site, change to Class C0, change to a directional antenna, increase ERP to 15,000 watts and HAAT to 800 meters.
+KNLB has been granted a U.S. Federal Communications Commission construction permit to move to a new transmitter site, change to Class C1, begin using a directional antenna, decrease its effective radiated power (ERP) to 1,700 watts and raise its height above average terrain (HAAT) to 817 m.

-Several translators simulcast the signal throughout the Mojave Desert:
+FM translators simulcast the signal throughout the Mojave Desert in Arizona, Nevada, New Mexico and California: